tgolembi/tgolembi/README.md

  - 👋 I’m Ton Golembiouski.
-- 💞️ I'm Electrical Engineer and Node.js Developer.
+ - 💞️ I am an Electrical Engineer and Node.js Developer.
-- 👀 I’m interested in developing APIs that calculate and parametrize systems envolving engineering, physics and mathematics.
+ - 👀 I’m interested in developing APIs envolving engineering, physics and mathematics.
+ - 🌱 I develop APIs using Node.js, Express, MySQL, MongoDB, AWS..
-- 🌱 I’m currently learning Node.js and already have knowledge in Electrical Engineering and Photovoltaic Systems.
+ - ⚡️ I have extensive knowledge and experience in developing APIs for the Photovoltaic Systems platforms.